 Research and Development for Innovation

-The Future Lab Program embraces an approach to technological research and development that emphasizes an open creative environment and direct lines of communication with society, through which it aims to co-create new lifestyles and user value in the future.
+The Future Experience Program embraces an approach to technological research and development that emphasizes an open creative environment and direct lines of communication with society, through which it aims to co-create new lifestyles and user value in the future.
 As part of this approach, the program will share concept prototypes with users while still at the development stage, and look to them for inspiration, leveraging their feedback to refine and evolve its projects.
+In 2016 Sony launched a new research and development initiative called the Future Lab Program and changed its name to the Future Experience Program in 2018 to focus on user experience.

 Never-before-seen proposals to tackle the "last one inch" that combines all the AV technologies, sensors and mechatronics developed and cultivated by Sony to date with AI, robotics and communication.